awsdocs/aws-cdk-guide/doc_source/bootstrapping.md

 At this writing, the AWS CDK is transitioning from one set of bootstrap resources to another\.
 The original bootstrap template, which shipped with the very first version of the AWS CDK, is called the **legacy** template\.
 A newer version of the template with additional resources was added in version 1\.25\.0\.
 This newer template is called the **modern** template\.

 The legacy template is fully supported by the AWS CDK and is in fact the template that is selected by default when you issue `cdk bootstrap`\.
 The modern template is required primarily by the CDK Pipelines module, which can be used to set up a continuous delivery pipeline for your CDK applications\.
-More precisely, the modern template is required if you use the `DefaultSynthesizer` \(see [Stack synthesizers](#bootstrapping-synthesizers)\),
+More precisely, the modern template is used by the `DefaultSynthesizer` \(see [Stack synthesizers](#bootstrapping-synthesizers)\), and CDK Pipelines requires this synthesizer,

 The main differences between the templates are as follows\.